timebertt/talk-credentials-rotation/content/03-static-credentials.md

 <!-- .element: class="r-stretch" -->

 notes:
-- TODO: redraw diagram, not all service account tokens are static, exclude observability credentials
+- TODO: redraw diagram, not all service account tokens are static, remove observability credentials
 - CAs: valid for 10 years by default
 - other credentials: no expiration
 - previously: only static token and ssh key pair rotatable